Packing for a Canoe Trip

 This is another item I’m willing to spend a bit more on.
 I’ve had my wool jacket for over a decade, and it’s still going strong.
 While I don’t think new campers need to splurge here, it’s worth checking out second-hand stores for a sturdy wool or fleece jacket.
 The linked options are fleece, which is much softer than wool—something younger campers may prefer for comfort.

-Shop fleece jackets here: boys, girls.
+Shop fleece jackets here, and here.

 Vest (Optional):